matrix-org/matrix-authentication-service/docs/reference/configuration.md

   # If disabled, users will only be able to log in using upstream OIDC providers
   enabled: true

+  # Minimum complexity required for passwords, estimated by the zxcvbn algorithm
+  # Must be between 0 and 4, default is 3
+  # See https://github.com/dropbox/zxcvbn#usage for more information
+  minimum_complexity: 3

   # List of password hashing schemes being used
   # /!\ Only change this if you know what you're doing
   # TODO: document this section better